what-does-organic-mean-header.jpg

 National & industry organic certification

-However, there are multiple organisations at both the national level, (such as the UK’s Soil Association, in the UK) and at the industry level, (such as Demeter, which is based in Germany,) which certify organic food at even higher standards than those demanded by EU regulations.
-This helps differentiate the organic products which are holding themselves to the highest standard, although understanding the various different logos in your country can often be quite the task!
+However, there are multiple organisations at both the national level (such as the UK’s Soil Association, in the UK) and at the industry level (such as Demeter, which is based in Germany,) which certify organic food at even higher standards than those demanded by EU regulations.
+This helps differentiate the organic products that hold themselves to the highest standard, although understanding the various different logos in your country can often be quite the task!

-Can we prove ‘organic’ food really is organic?
+Can we prove that ‘organic’ food really is organic?

-Even with these organic food logos and the certifications behind them, there are still many producers who are misleading shoppers by falsely marketing their produce as organic, which undermines trust in organic food logo labels.
+Even with these organic food logos and the certifications behind them, many producers are still misleading shoppers by falsely marketing their produce as organic, which undermines trust in organic food logo labels.
 Luckily, researchers are developing new methods to increase traceability in the food chain, which will eventually help minimise fraudulent organic foods.

 1. Inspecting organic farms